SPDUK/youtube-subscription-dl/README.md

 ## Running it for the first time

-Run `npm install` to install dependencies
+Run `npm install --production` to install dependencies

 If on mac/linux, **make the script executable** `sudo chmod +x ./yt-subs.sh`